Understanding the Basics of Cleanroom

 Apart from these standards, you have the BS EN ISO 14644-6:2007 (from the United Kingdom), the EU GMP (from the European Union), and the USP <800> standard which was recently developed by the US Pharmacopeial Convention (USP) in 2019.

-Get Complete Solutions from FTS Lifecare
+Get Complete Solutions from FTS Cleanrooms

 Here are some of the images of cleanrooms built using our products and services